Optimizing manufacturing production scheduling (MPS) using constraint programming

 Optimization deals with finding the best solution among a large set of possible solutions.
 Following are the common kinds of optimization problems.

-- Production planning and inventory control
+• Production planning problems and inventory control

 An optimization problem is formulated as a mathematical model that typically consists of an objective function and a set of constraints.
 The constraints are a set of rules which must be followed.
 An objective function helps the model to choose the best solution among the possible solutions.
 The solution from a model can either be feasible, optimal or infeasible.
 A feasible solution is one which satisfies all the constraints.
 An optimal solution is one which is feasible and yields the best (maximum or minimum) value of the objective function.
+Production scheduling methods can be applied to solve optimization problems in production planning, inventory control, and other domains to design schedules that maximize efficiency and minimize cost.

 2.1.
 Optimization problem examples